mizzao/bot.land/README.md

-# bot.land - Google Apps Script project starter
+# bot.land - Script project starter

 This repository aims at building how one or more bots on [Bot Land](https://play.bot.land).